 Explore the hoodoos

-The Drumheller Hoodoos near Atlas Coal Mine is one of the more popular areas to explore these fascinating natural structures.
-There’s also a short hike you can do above the hoodoos.
+Drumheller and the Badlands are known for the iconic hoodoos that surround the landscape.Β The Drumheller Hoodoos near Atlas Coal Mine is one of the more popular areas to explore these fascinating natural structures.Β There’s also a short hike you can do above the hoodoos.

+Weβll be honest and let you know that this area gets extremely busy, especially during summertime.
 Right before midday, it can get kind of wild with people going off-trail, taking selfies, and going all over the place.

+Even though tons of people go off the trail please stay on the main trail and don’t go onto the unmarked areas.
 First of all to preserve the land but also, the ascent to the top is very steep.
-If it’s rained in the past day or two the trail can be extremely slippery!
+If itβs rained in the past day or two the trail can be extremely slippery!

-Regardless, it’s still worth checking out and admiring the beautiful hoodoos.
+Regardless, itβs still worth checking out and admiring the beautiful hoodoos.
 There are a few other places in and around Drumheller to see them but this spot is one of the most accessible ones.

-Hiking Tip: Look up the trail on AllTrails before starting your hike 🗺️.
+Hiking Tip: Look up the trail on AllTrails before starting your hike πΊοΈ.
 You can find important trail information such as recent wildlife sights and trail closures.
 Check out the free version here or get a 7-day free trial of AllTrails+ here.

 Stop by the Sunny Spot for delicious food and minigolf